hackclub/winter/ManikShrivastav.md

 ---
-Name: “ManikShrivastav”
+name: "ManikShrivastav"
-Project: “Gesture Robot”
+project: "Gesture Control Robot"
 ---

 # Project Name
-Gesture Robot
+Gesture Control Robot

 ## Summary
 Gesture Robot is an electronic car controlled by the movement of circuit.
 It can be mostly used in real